saiyerra831/project-4/README.md

 #Continuous Integration and Deployment with Jenkins Master-Slave Architecture using Git,
-GitHub, Maven, Tomcat, and Terraform on Amazon Web Services (AWS) ✓ Tools and Services: Java · Maven · Tomcat · Jenkins · GitHub · Git · Amazon Web Services.
+GitHub, Maven, Tomcat, and Terraform on Amazon Web Services (AWS).

+✓ Tools and Services: Java · Maven · Tomcat · Jenkins · GitHub · Git · Amazon Web Services.
 ✓ Role: Team Member
 ✓ Description: The aim of this project is to implement a robust Continuous Integration and